ZixuanTheAnalyst/ZixuanTheAnalyst/README.md

 Hey!
-Thank you visiting my GitHub.
-Hoping to connect with you further.
+Thanks for visiting my GitHub.
+Hope to connect with you further.

 <!---
 ZixuanTheAnalyst/ZixuanTheAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.